 Illustrating common understandings of and debates about waste, our data suggest that, in the framings of the examined stakeholders and columnists, waste itself appears as something that accrues at the consumer end, with littered or unrecycled food wrappers and leftovers at the heart of the packaging and food waste problem.
 The consumer-facing bias in waste debates mirrors the broader narrative of OTG as part of a convenience culture.
-Leading to a titanic inflation of consumer choice and demand as root causes of food OTG, that narrative only problematises the tip of the iceberg, and prevents navigating towards zero waste regulation and sufficiency-led, not convenience- and growth-oriented, domestic and corporate economies.
+Leading to a titanic inflation of consumer choice and demand as root causes of food OTG, that narrative only problematises the tip of the iceberg, and prevents navigating towards zero waste regulation and sufficiency-led domestic and corporate economies rather than convenience- and growth-oriented ones.
 Again, despite undeniable lobbyism of the food and beverage industry and plastics manufacturers, the consumer-facing bias is not necessarily a malicious or conscious act.
 Recognising that as a system of food provision, OTG emerges from an interplay of actors and shifts in socio-spatial organisation has also helped to shed light on underrepresented types of waste accruing ‘back-of-store’ or higher up the supply chain.
 Incorporating these insights might allow for a more nuanced account of consumer and producer practices, their respective responsibilities, and political economic reasons for wasteful modes of food provision.
 Unpacking food OTG shows the need for a multi-pronged policy framework across the sector not just targeted at consumers.

 References